 How long jury service lasts

-Jury service usually lasts up to 10 working days but can be longer.
+Jury service usually lasts up to 10 working days.